The classical budo, or "martial ways" are not combat systems like their forerunner, bujutsu,

 This was the meeting at which we were first introduced to radiation pain flares by the Oncologist.
 An occurrence which was contradictory as this particular side effect was not “rare” but relatively common.

-It was agreed at another consultation on 9 August to have a second opinion with a CT scan of the upper body on 5 Sept at Lymington Hospital which took place.
+It was agreed at another consultation on 9 August to have a second opinion with a CT scan of the upper back.

 We understand that these scans ware sent to an “outside company” for a reading, which is quite common yet it still appeared to be unusual as were were told that there existed access to highly qualified medical staff to complete this task in-house.